Bill Saunderson

 William J. Saunderson (born c.
 1934) is a former politician in Ontario, Canada.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 1999, and served as a cabinet minister in the government of Mike Harris.

+His son, Brian Saunderson is the MPP for Simcoe—Grey.

 Background

 Saunderson was educated at the University of Trinity College in the University of Toronto, receiving a Bachelor of Arts degree and subsequently becoming a certified accountant.
 He continued his education as an adult, and received a PhD from the University of Ottawa in 1994.
 After graduation, he worked as an accountant with Clarkson and Gordon.
-He co-founded Spectre Investment Counsel Ltd. in 1971, and worked with the Ontario Pension Commission from 1972 to 1983.
+He co-founded Sceptre Investment Counsel Ltd. in 1971, and worked with the Ontario Pension Commission from 1972 to 1983.
 Saunderson also had financial ties to the cigarette industry, which became controversial after he entered political life.

 Politics

 Saunderson was active in political organization before running for office himself.
 He took part in fundraising activities for several municipal, provincial and federal campaigns for such figures as Brian Mulroney, Joe Clark, David Crombie and Art Eggleton, and was the financial comptroller for the Progressive Conservative Party of Canada's national election campaigns in 1984 and 1988.

 He ran in the riding of Eglinton in the 1995 provincial election, and defeated Liberal incumbent Dianne Poole by about 4,500 votes.

 On June 26, 1995, he was appointed as Minister of Economic Development, Trade and Tourism in the first cabinet of Mike Harris.
 In 1997, Saunderson announced that the government would be cutting its spending on Ontario's seven "centres of excellence" by 13%.
 In October 1997, Harris shuffled his cabinet and Saunderson was dropped from his cabinet post.
 Saunderson had indicated that he would not be running for re-election in the next campaign.
 After leaving cabinet, he was named to chair the Ontario International Trade Corporation.